-A. Practitioners must complete at least 25 credits from CPD activities during the year 1 January - 31 December, in order to renew their APC from the following 1 April.
+A. Practitioners must complete at least 25 hours of CPD activities during the year 1 April - 31 March in order to renew their APC from the following 1 April.

-Q. Do lecturers and those teaching CPD courses get CPD credits for their teaching activities?
+Q. Do lecturers and those teaching CPD courses get CPD hours for their teaching activities?

-A. Yes, to a maximum of 10 credits in any one year, for teaching:
+A. Yes, to a maximum of 10 hours in any one year, for teaching: